jerrybennett/PhotoApp/README.md

 Since this project does not come preloaded with images or content, you can customize it however you would like.
 In order to run the app please do the following:
 1. Fork or download
 2. Open the "PhotoApp" file in terminal
+3. Run `bundle install`
-2. Run `rake db:migrate` to set up the database
+4. Run `rake db:migrate` to set up the database
-3. Run `rails s` to start in browser
+5. Run `rails s` to start in browser
-4. "Sign up" to add content and checkout all features!
+6. "Sign up" to add content and checkout all features!

 ## License
 The MIT License (MIT)